Kalyeserye: MusicKalyeserye utilized a number of songs while Alden and Yaya Dub communicated through split-screen. The most used songs for their lip-synch interaction include "God Gave Me You" by Bryan White, "Thinking Out Loud" by Ed Sheeran, "Twerk It Like Miley" by Brandon Beal, and "Fantastic Baby" by Big Bang. Alden even sang "God Gave Me You" live before going to Lola Nidora's mansion to visit Yaya Dub for their second date. Yaya Dub and Alden frequently danced in celebration to the tune of "Fantastic Baby". In one episode, the couple also sang "Wish I May", which is included in Alden's titular album, using their own voices and not via Dubsmash/lip-synch as they usually did in the show.

-There were also other songs that served as theme music that played when either one or all of three sisters, Nidora, Tidora, and Tinidora, enter or exit their scene.
-Towards the end in most of the episodes of Kalyeserye, the three sisters pose a la Charlie's Angels with "Wannabe" by Spice Girls being played in the background.
-While entering her scenes, Tinidora and her Quandos would dance to the tune of Lou Bega's version of "Mambo No. 5."
+There were also other songs that served as theme music that played when either one or all three sisters, Nidora, Tidora, and Tinidora, entered or exited their scene.
+Towards the end in most of the episodes of Kalyeserye, the three sisters posed a la Charlie's Angels with "Wannabe" by Spice Girls being played in the background.
+While entering her scenes, Tinidora and her Quandos would dance to the tune of Lou Bega's "Mambo No. 5".
 Tidora, before entering the scene, was always shown lip-synching to various Mariah Carey songs.
 The chorus of the song "Dessert" by Dawin was played when Nidora entered the scene or was feeling very happy.
-The chorus of "Macarena" by Los del Rio was played when Isadora is entering into the scene.
-The chorus of "Fashionista" by Jimmy James was played when Cindy is entering into the scene while modelling.
+The chorus of "Macarena" by Los del Rio was played when Isadora entered into the scene.
+The chorus of "Fashionista" by Jimmy James was played when Cindy entered into the scene while modelling.

 Prior to the second incarnation, a new set of songs were used during the entrance of Yaya Dub and the Lolas such as "Work" by Rihanna and "Focus" by Ariana Grande.

 Towards the end, a new set of songs was used during the entrance of the Lolas such as "Choopeta" by T-Rio (as covered by Leticia) and "Halukay Ube" by SexBomb Girls.